shhoalex/revgraph/docs/gitbook-src/core/01-value.md

 ## Constant

-A `constant` is a value that isn't suppose to change during graph execution.
+A `constant` is a value that isn't supposed to change during graph execution.
 Manipulation with the `data` property would raise a `ValueError` exception.

 ```